OpenFAST/openfast/docs/source/user/fast.farm/InputFiles.rst

 printed using the “F10.4” format. **OutFmt** is not used when **OutFileFmt** = 2.
 See :numref:`FF:Output:Time` for details on time-series results files.

+**OutAllPlanes** [-] Output all wake planes in VTK at all time steps.
+Note: this option requires intensive writing to disk and will drastically slow down the simulation.
+DEFAULT is False.

 FAST.Farm can output wake-related quantities for up to 9 individual turbines, not considering the effects of wake merging, at up to 20